 It’s virtually impossible to get too much vitamin D from sun exposure because our bodies are quite efficient at regulating this process.
 Most people will make enough vitamin D from being out in the sun for short periods of time (15 to 30 minutes).
 However, keep in mind that we should avoid unprotected sun exposure for more than 30 minutes.
 Remember to wear sunscreen and protective clothing and limit sun exposure in the midday sun.

 Excessive intakes of vitamin D are usually caused by the overuse of vitamin D supplements, which can increase calcium levels in the blood to toxic levels.
-Over time, it can cause calcium to accumulate in soft tissues (such as blood vessels, organs, etc) leading to heart and kidney damage.
+Over time, it can cause calcium to accumulate in the soft tissues (such as blood vessels, organs, etc) which can lead to heart and kidney damage.

-In general, adults are advised not to have more than 100 μg of vitamin D per day, which is about six times the recommended amount.
+In general, adults are advised not to have more than 100 μg of vitamin D per day, which is about six times the DRV for this vitamin.